A loose guide for Neurodivergent learners and students

 'A mind seeks what is meaningful to itself in the universe' 'The book of Minds'Philip Ball

 • Educators: Spread the physical and psychological loads around a class.
-Example: Who's, energy, knowledge, equipment, tools and time is being used the most and who's isn't?
+Example: Who's energy, knowledge, equipment, tools and time is being used the most and who's isn't?
 Are you visible and approachable?
 Are you loading supervision or general responsibilities on to the same few learners?
-Is it their responsibility or yours (are the learners offering more pastrol care than you/ your collegues/ and/or the instituation is?)?
+Is it their responsibility or yours (are the learners offering more pastoral care than you/your collegues and/or the instituation is?)?
 Your neurodivergent and/or disabled learners, as many learners, will remember how they were treated.
 They will remember actions, approaches, being patronised and favouritism(s) and what your relationships are with the people around you and them.
 Wistfully declaring 'Adorno as your favourite' and then continuing to posturingly 'punch downward' is a contradiction too far.
+Are you relying on provocation as a teaching method too much?
 When a learner declares they have a mental health issue, such as anxiety, for example, they are often asking for help and appropriate response would be 'are you ok?'.
 Not 'Anxiety is a normal response' in the philosophical sense (it is not the time to be smug.
 Remember the possible power dynamics), can act as a fait accompli, and can come across as a 'cease and desist' response.
+A suppress.
 Neurodivergent learners are often Hypervigilant and the intensity of Anxiety is not a crass 'learning opportunity'.
 And definitely not an opportunity to negate the already negated.
 These moments are best dealt with privately away from a class room.
 Sensory anxieties are very real and manifest in many different ways.
 You can be right and kind.
 Empower your learners to say 'no'.
 Your words and actions matter.
 Stress, agitation and constant 'tension' narrows both the learners and educators view, so why persist?

 • I will add, we see the many pressures educators are under - under resourced, under funded, under supported.
 Your collegues leaving.
 Short term contracts.
 Your pensions taken and management structures in constant flux, with very little support from government and linked institutions.
 Many have/ are seeing this and have lived it and these aspects aren't going un-noticed and have a direct affect/effect on you and your learners.
+There is no doubt you need proper support, pay and stable working enviornments.
 But the current structures do not work for Neurodivergent learners and educators in many circumstances.

 I came across this poem some time ago, by Artist Grada Kilomba, titled 'Decolonizing Knowledge', which spoke deeply to me and solidifed what I had viewed before fully understanding the reaches of Abelism and which now acts as a frequent guide in those 'punching down' moments :